Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/06_alpha_omega.en.md

 ## Magic Number

-From here, Alpha Omega will cast Magic Number, which *must* be mitigated with a Tank LB3.
-Magic Number will also apply a debuff by the same name on all members of the party, which must be dispelled with a Healer LB3.
+From here, Alpha Omega will cast *Magic Number*, which *must* be mitigated with a Tank LB3. *Magic Number* will also apply a debuff by the same name on all members of the party, which must be dispelled with a Healer LB3.

 <table>